Yiannis128/Yiannis128/articles/godot-asteroids-04.md

 timer.
 This time the purpose of the timer is to countdown and when it reaches `0`, it will spawn an asteroid by calling the `spawn_asteroid` method.

-The `_spawn_asteroid` method checks like the `_process` method if `target` is `null` and exits the method if it is because it uses the `target` variable to tell the asteroids to target it.
-It first calls the `instantiate` method on the `asteroid_scene` variable, as the variable is a _PackedScene_ which means that it holds all the information on how to create a new asteroid.
+The `_spawn_asteroid` method checks the `_process` method, if `target` is `null` it exits the method, if it is not it uses the `target` variable to tell the asteroids to target it.

+It does so by first calling the `instantiate` method on the `asteroid_scene` variable, as the variable is a _PackedScene_ which means that it holds all the information on how to create a new asteroid.
 The newly created asteroid is assigned to the `asteroid` variable.
-The asteroid's position is then set to the `Vector2` that the function `get_new_asteroid_position` returns.
+The asteroid's position is then set to the `Vector2` variable that the function `get_new_asteroid_position` returns.
 This method will be covered later.
 The variable `offset` is then assigned the value representing the difference in positon between the target and the asteroid.
 This value is then [normalized](http://www.fundza.com/vectors/normalize/) and